Davidjeuh/RFRI/README.md

 Ik wist echter dat het mogelijk is, hierom dacht ik dat het aan de manier kan liggen waarop ik het gevraagd heb.
 Bij mijn volgende poging heb ik hetvolgende gevraagd: "Can you send me a code I can use in python to create a chatbot?"
 Het antwoord wat ik kreeg was als volgt:
 "
-from chatterbot import ChatBot from chatterbot.trainers import ListTrainer

-chatbot = ChatBot("My Bot")

-conversation = [    "Hello",    "Hi there!",    "How are you doing?",    "I'm doing great.",    "That is good to hear",    "Thank you.",    "You're welcome."]

-trainer = ListTrainer(chatbot)

-trainer.train(conversation)

-response = chatbot.get_response("Good morning!")

-print(response)
-"